Atento announces successful capital raise

-- Kyma Capital, MCI and other key investors have provided new financing to support Atento
+- Kyma Capital, MCI affiliate, and other key investors have provided new financing to support Atento

 - Atento engaged Houlihan Lokey as financial advisor to assist with the fundraising